 Ever notice how a center part instantly makes a bob look more modern?
-It is the smallest change with the biggest payoff.
+It’s the smallest change with the biggest payoff.
 Switching from a side part to a clean middle one takes a bob from sweet and classic to cool and current in a single motion, no scissors required.
-The symmetry frames the face evenly and gives the whole cut a sleek, editorial edge.

-But a middle part bob is not one look; it is a starting point for dozens.
+But a middle part bob is not one look; it’s a starting point for dozens.
 Below are fifteen ways to wear it, from glassy and blunt to curly and undone, with honest notes on who each version suits, how to style it, and what it asks of you.
-Whatever your texture, there is a middle part bob with your name on it.

 Middle Part Bob Basics